wocevv/Documentation/Ethics.md

 # Ethics

 we have used the acm code of ethics to analyse the cultural differences and ethics in our project.
-The numbers in front of the text wil refer to the acm code of ethics document.
+The numbers in front of the text wil refer to the acm code of ethics document. [acm code of ethics](https://www.acm.org/code-of-ethics)

 1.1